Clustering with Non-adaptive Subset Queries: Introduction

 \begin{theorem} [\Cref{thm:bounded-1}, informal] For any $s \in [2,n]$, there is a randomized, non-adaptive $k$-clustering algorithm making $\widetilde{O}(n^2/s)$ subset queries of size at most $s$. \end{theorem}

 \paragraph{The balanced case.} Next, we consider the natural special case of recovering a $k$-clustering when the cluster sizes are close to being balanced, within some multiplicative factor $B \geq 1$.
 We call such a clustering $B$-balanced.
+Balanced clustering is a well-studied assumption, notably in the area of image segmentation~\cite{shi2000normalized}.

 For brevity in the introduction we state our theorems for this setting with constant $B$, and the exact dependence on this parameter can be seen in \Cref{sec:balanced}.

 \begin{theorem} [\Cref{thm:k-bal-1,thm:k-bal-2}, informal] There are non-adaptive algorithms for recovering an $O(1)$-balanced $k$-clustering making (a) $O(n \log k)$ subset queries if $\smash{k \leq O(\frac{n}{\log^3 n})}$, and (b) $O(n \log^2 k)$ subset queries for any $k \leq n$. \end{theorem}